RomlinGroup/Flatpack/README.md

 The future will be built by flatpack robots living on the edge (Earth and Mars) powered by flatpacks (FPKs) containing micro-LLMs (streamlined language models that range from 100 million to 10 billion parameters).

-Code signing is vital for FPKs.
-With compromised or corrupt deployments, you will have a bad day.

 Join us to flatten the complexity of AI and robotics.

 ## flatpack 3.X.X (Aglaonice)